 As junior counsel and Queen’s Counsel, Wayne provided advice and representation in all areas of commercial dispute resolution including:

-Between 2001 and 2003, Mr Martin was appointed as Senior Counsel assisting the Royal Commission into the Collapse of the HIH Group of Insurance Companies.
-In that capacity, Mr Martin was the senior lawyer responsible for the investigation and conduct of a wide-ranging inquiry into various commercial aspects of the failure of a group of insurance companies which had a significant impact upon a number of aspects of commercial activity in Australia.
+Between 2001 and 2003, Wayne was appointed as Senior Counsel assisting the Royal Commission into the Collapse of the HIH Group of Insurance Companies.
+In that capacity, Wayne was the senior lawyer responsible for the investigation and conduct of a wide-ranging inquiry into various commercial aspects of the failure of a group of insurance companies which had a significant impact upon a number of aspects of commercial activity in Australia.
 As a consequence of the findings of the Royal Commission, the Commonwealth government, as the major creditor, was able to pursue claims which resulted in the recovery of over $600,000,000 (AUD).

 Wayne also acted as solicitor advocate and junior counsel appearing with senior counsel in a wide range of commercial disputes involving significant amounts in issue including: